Weighted infinitesimal bialgebras

-\item If $\Omega$ is a singleton set, then $\rfs$ was introduced and studied in~\mcite{ZGG16} to construct a cocycle Hopf algebra on decorated planar rooted forests. \item The rooted forests in $\rfs$, whose leaf vertices are decorated by elements of $X$ and internal vertices are decorated by elements of $\Omega$, are introduced in~\mcite{Guo09}.
-However, this decoration can't deal with the unity and the algebraic structures on this decorated rooted forests are all nonunitary. \end{enumerate} \mlabel{re:3ex} \end{remark}
+\item If $X = \emptyset$, then $\mathcal{F}(X, \Omega)$ is the object employed in the decorated Foissy-Holtkamp Hopf algebra~\cite{Foi02}. \item If $\Omega$ is a singleton set, then $\rfs$ was introduced and studied in~\cite{ZGG16} to construct a cocycle Hopf algebra on decorated planar rooted forests. \item The rooted forests in $\rfs$, whose leaf vertices are decorated by elements of $X$ and internal vertices are decorated by elements of $\Omega$, are introduced in~\cite{Guo09}.
+However, this decoration can't deal with the unity and the algebraic structures on this decorated rooted forests are all nonunitary. \end{enumerate} \end{remark}

 Define

 to be the free $\bfk$-module spanned by $\rfs$.
 For each $\omega\in \Omega$, let

 to be the linear grafting operation by taking $\etree$ to $\bullet_\omega$ and sending a rooted forest in $\hrts$ to its grafting with the new root decorated by $\omega$.
 For example,